 - A dedicated representative on the Student Government Association, the vice president for international, whose responsibilities include advocating for the international student population.

-- Dedicated advisors in the Office of Global Services to guide international students in both academic and cultural scenarios.
+- Dedicated advisors in the Office of Global Services (new window) to guide international students in both academic and cultural scenarios.

 As part of its mission to incorporate a global mindset into the classroom experience, Georgetown McDonough also attracts international business leaders to speak to students on campus.
 Recent speakers at the McDonough School of Business include: